Associate of Arts

 |GS 251||Your Christian Vocation||3 units|

-Shiloh University believes that certain foundations are essential to the ongoing personal and professional development of students.
+Shiloh University believes specific foundations are essential to the ongoing personal and professional development of students.
 Students should have a foundation in the Bible, understand principles of healthy living, know how to manage personal finances, and learn the nature and basis of interpersonal relating.
-In the course, Your Christian Vocation, each student is taught to connect work and professional life with his/her Christian faith – empowering and energizing the student to make a difference in the world around them.
+Connecting Christian foundations to life’s vocations empowers students to make a difference in the world around them.

 Undergraduate degree courses typically require an average of 9 hours per week for a 3-unit course.
 Some students may require more (or less) time than 9 hours depending on the subject being studied.